 For a city of under 300,000, Boise also offers an impressive indie music scene.
 There’s a good chance you’ll know the bands playing at The Knitting Factory, but local bands take the stage almost nightly at Pengilly’s Saloon, Humpin’ Hannahs, and a handful of other clubs centered around the Main Street corridor.
 The corridor is also conveniently close to the Basque Block, meaning you don’t even need to hop in an Uber after dinner.

 Coeur d’Alene is gorgeous.
 Sun Valley is rustic chic.
 But just south of the Coeur d’Alene National Forest, the tiny mountain town of Wallace, population 761, is straight-up mesmerizing.
 No town in Idaho fits the bill of “last great untouched…” quite like Wallace.
 This is surprising given that there are two ski areas within a half-hour drive and trails within a quick bike or walk of anywhere in town.
 If you’re looking for a place to break in that new fat bike, Wallace is your jam.
-The same goes if you’re just looking to find your footing in a simpler place where you can leave the house on foot or ski, get in a jaunt on the trail, and stop by the brewpub for a cold one, all without having to deal with a crowd, line, or even a stoplight.
+The same goes if you’re just looking to find your footing in a simpler place where you can leave the house on foot or ski, hit the trails for some winter hiking, and stop by the brewpub for a cold one, all without having to deal with a crowd, line, or even a stoplight.